15 Tasks A Virtual Legal Assistant Can Do For You

 One of the main tasks that will be asked of a virtual legal assistant is to draft contracts and other important documents.
 Obviously, a VLA needs to know how to compose error-free write-ups.
 One simple typographical error can be detrimental to a case.
 Mistakes in spelling, grammar, or sentence construction can cause misunderstanding.
 Aside from having proper writing skills, the VLA should also be thorough in reviewing all documents they write.

-The organization is a key ingredient to a productive workplace.
-The workflow will be better if everyone knows their roles and everything is where they’re supposed to be.
-The organization is a particularly important skill you need in a virtual employee.
+The ability to be organized is one of the most important skills to look for in a virtual employee.
 The VLA candidate should know how to build a file system that is easily accessible even by old school lawyers who can’t keep with technology.
 The VLA should also be an expert in organizing the work calendar so you don’t miss out on deadlines, meetings, events, and projects.

 As mentioned, the virtual legal assistant will likely be asked to transcribe recordings.
 It’s not enough to just play and listen to the recording.
 A VLA needs the right typing skills, which includes typing fast but accurate.
 They will also need to edit their work for errors so editing skills are a must-have, too.
 Plus, the VLA should have a little background on lawyer lingo and legal processes.|